jacob-grahn/platform-racing-2-server/README.md

 - Do not post an issue on the repo for things that are not issues with the code.
 - Do not submit malicious pull requests.

-To submit new ideas, post a thread in the [PR2 Suggestions](https://jiggmin2.com/forums/forumdisplay.php?fid=45) section on [the JV2 forums](https://jiggmin2.com/forums).
-To appeal PR2 bans, post a thread in the [Ask a Mod](https://jiggmin2.com/aam) section.
+To submit new ideas, post a thread in the [PR2 Suggestions](https://jiggmin2.com/forums/forumdisplay.php?fid=45) section on [Jiggmin's Village](https://jiggmin2.com/forums).
+You can use [this process](https://jiggmin2.com/forums/showthread.php?tid=110) to appeal PR2 bans.

 ## Collaborators
 - [bls1999](https://github.com/bls1999)